guilhem-martin/go-guerrilla-wiki/Automatic-log-file-management-with-logrotate.md

     $ cat /var/lib/logrotate/status

 ### RTFM ;-)
-Check out the manual here for a complete list of options and examples: http://linuxcommand.org/man_pages/logrotate8.html
+Check out the logrotate manual for a complete list of options and examples: http://linuxcommand.org/man_pages/logrotate8.html

 ### Implementation details and limitations